New York and Vermont to Montreal Bike Tour

 • Experience Lake Champlain’s islands while riding bridges and causeways into Canada.

-NOTE #1: Clients wishing to arrive early can choose to meet the New York & Vermont to Montreal tour at the rejuvenating Roosevelt Mineral Baths of the Gideon Putnam Resort in Saratoga Springs, New York.
+Clients wishing to arrive early can stay at any hotel in Saratoga Springs area including the rejuvenating Roosevelt Mineral Baths of the Gideon Putnam Resort in Saratoga Springs, New York.
 These renowned springs healed injured soldiers during the Revolutionary and French/Indian Wars.

 New York and Vermont to Montreal Bike Tour, Rochester Gap